Thertzlor/Revenant/wiki/Profile_Overview.md

 b.shift_2.m5 = "d"

 ```
-The shift-grouped bindings above are equivalent to the following "flat" bindings:
+These shift-grouped bindings above are equivalent to the following "flat" bindings:
 ```lua

 ---@type ProfileTemplate, Revenant